 In this post we will look at:

-- The 5 reasons why you should improve your site regularly
+- The top 5 reasons why you should improve your site regularly

-- The common website issues that might be affecting your sales
+- Common website issues that might be affecting your sales

-- The key website improvements a web consultant can help you with
+- Key website improvements a web consultant can help you with

 - How to define your business goals and stay on track

-Why Website Improvement Should Be A Constant In Your Web Maintenance Strategy
+Why Website Improvement Should Be A Constant Part Of Your Web Maintenance Strategy

 From following trends to boosting your sales, these are the top five reasons why website improvement should be an integral part of your web maintenance strategy: